-Neurodiversity-Affirming Coaching: Supporting Growth, Inclusion & Authenticity at Work
+Neurodiversity-Affirming Co-Thinking Sessions: Supporting Growth, Inclusion & Authenticity at Work (including Access to Work)

-My 1:1 coaching supports neurodivergent professionals in navigating the workplace with confidence, embracing their strengths, and developing strategies that align with their identity.
+My 1:1 co-thinking sessions supports neurodivergent professionals in navigating the workplace with confidence, embracing their strengths, and developing strategies that align with their identity.
 I provide a safe, affirming space to explore your experiences and challenges within systems not designed for neurodivergence.

 Our Focus: